| Bontempi

 rare; at least on eBay I never saw another specimen yet.
 Unfortunately

-there is nowhere a hint when it was made.
+there is nowhere a hint when it was made (but my Barbie

 The "brass" preset sound resembles rather a violin with 6Hz vibrato